 Redondo-Veronica is also located along the Eocene-Oligocene (Domeyko) porphyry copper belt of northern Chile, to the south of Arrieros, and approximately midway between the Gaby and giant Escondida porphyry copper mining districts.
 Geological mapping at the project was completed and identified five separate areas of hydrothermal alteration with characteristics of porphyry copper systems, with intervening areas of post-mineral, gravel filled "pampas".
 One of the five areas was subject to significant historic exploration, including drill testing, but the historic results are not available to Pampa.
-Geophysical surveying comprising 3D-VIP, MT and magnetics surveying was completed, and an initial drill test of three of the five identified areas of interest totalling 1,956m in 7 holes was completed.
-See news releases dated February 25; March 23; June 2; June 16; June 29; July 7; and July 29, 2021 for further information.
+Geophysical surveying comprising 3D-VIP, MT and drone magnetics surveying was completed, and an initial drill test of three of the five identified areas of interest totalling 1,956m in 7 holes was completed, with encouraging results for deep porphyry systems at two of these target areas.
+See news releases dated February 25; March 23; June 2; June 16; June 29; July 7; July 29, September 28, and November 2, 2021 for further information.